AWS Graviton Processor

 Best price performance for compute-intensive workloads

-Built for: Compute intensive applications such as high performance computing, video encoding, gaming, and CPU-based machine learning inference acceleration.
+Built for: Compute-intensive applications such as high performance computing, video encoding, gaming, and CPU-based machine learning inference acceleration.

-Best price performance for workloads that process large data sets in memory
+Best price performance for memory-intensive workloads

 EC2 Instances Powered by First Generation AWS Graviton